Celebrations Policy

 • cultural competence is authentically embedded in practices and programs within the School and deliver positive outcomes for children and families

-• special occasions are celebrated in ways that recognise, respect and strengthen children’s appreciation of diversity and difference
+• Special occasions are celebrated in ways that recognise, respect and strengthen children’s appreciation of diversity and difference

 • religious celebrations such as Christmas and Easter are recognised within the School and reflected in our programs